Comcast Corp. v. National Association of African American–Owned Media and Entertainment Studios Networks, Inc.

 Respondent Entertainment Studios Networks, Inc. (ESN) is an African American-owned media company that owns and operates several television networks.
 For years, ESN asked Petitioner Comcast Corporation to carry its television channels, but Comcast refused to enter into a contract with ESN to do so.
 In response, ESN and Respondent National Association of African American-Owned Media (NAAAOM) sued Comcast, alleging that Comcast’s refusal to contract with ESN was racially motivated in violation of 42 U.S.C. § 1981, which provides that “[a]ll persons within the jurisdiction of the United States shall have the same right . . . to make and enforce contracts . . . as is enjoyed by white citizens.”
 That statute was passed immediately after the Civil War as part of a broader effort to ensure that the newly freed slaves enjoyed the same rights as other citizens.
 The district court dismissed the case for failure to state a claim because it determined that race was not a but-for cause of Comcast’s refusal to contract—that is, ESN and NAAAOM had not established that Comcast would have contracted with ESN but for ESN’s owners’ race.
 The Ninth Circuit reversed, holding that a plaintiff can state a viable claim under Section 1981 when discriminatory intent plays any role in a defendant’s decision not to contract, regardless of whether race is a but-for cause of that decision.
 Comcast filed a petition for a writ of certiorari, and in June 2019, the Supreme Court agreed to hear the case.

-Second, the structure and history of Section 1981 confirm that the statute, by design, prohibits any racial discrimination in the making and enforcement of contracts, regardless of whether that discrimination is a but-for cause of the parties’ failure to enter into an agreement.
+Second, we argued that the structure and history of Section 1981 confirmed that the statute, by design, prohibits any racial discrimination in the making and enforcement of contracts, regardless of whether that discrimination is a but-for cause of the parties’ failure to enter into an agreement.
 Congress first enacted Section 1981 alongside another provision that contained causal language, and Congress deliberately omitted such language from Section 1981.
 Indeed, as originally drafted, the provision that became Section 1981 contained causal language, but Congress removed that language before passing the law.
-Moreover, the Court should not infer anything from Congress’s failure to amend Section 1981—over a century after its passage—to more explicitly allow plaintiffs to bring claims where race is one of multiple motivations for an adverse action simply because Congress amended Title VII of the Civil Rights Act in this manner in 1991.
+Moreover, we argued that the Court should not infer anything from Congress’s failure to amend Section 1981—over a century after its passage—to more explicitly allow plaintiffs to bring claims where race is one of multiple motivations for an adverse action simply because Congress amended Title VII of the Civil Rights Act in this manner in 1991.

 September 30, 2019